dodona-edu/dodona-edu.github.io/en/guides/teachers/annotations/index.md

 ---
 title: "Questions and comments"
-description: "Tutorial: Answering questions and commenting on code"
+description: "Guide: Answering questions and commenting on code"
 order: 8
 ---